 I am sure you have heard of the squat potty, that dreaded little hole in the floor that is Asia’s form of a toilet.
 We all perfected the art of using the squat potty in Nepal and it is no longer a thing to be avoided.
 Surprisingly, once we entered Myanmar, we have barely seen the dreaded squat potty.
 Even small bus terminals have western style toilets.
 I think I saw more squat potties in Italy than in Cambodia, and that came as a total surprise!

 Many bathrooms here are a “wet floor bathroom.”
 This means the bathroom has a shower head in the middle of the room; the bathroom is the shower.
 The entire floor gets wet, the toilet gets wet, even the sink can get wet.
-I have a strong dislike for wet bathrooms but on our budget they could not be avoided.
 Tyler pointed out an advantage to us one day…he could use the toilet and the shower at the same time.
 LOL!

 No Prescription Necessary!